triploit/Kalzit/README.md

 To get to the built-in language playground, open this URL in your browser: [http://localhost:5000/app/ide](http://localhost:5000/app/ide)

-You should now see a text input field with an orange button beside it, and a bunch of other buttons below.
+You should now see a web app where you can input Kalzit code and press enter to run it.
-If you do, the setup worked and you can [write your first few lines of code in Kalzit](http://localhost:5000/docs/tutorial/babysteps.md).
+If you do, the setup worked and you can [write your first few lines of code in Kalzit](https://github.com/triploit/Kalzit/blob/master/docs/tutorial/babysteps.md).
 Otherwise, please open an issue to let me know.

 Have fun!